m-kupiec/compendium-react/README.md

   > [React](https://react.dev/learn/referencing-values-with-refs)

 Custom components' refs:

 - "When you put a ref on a built-in component that outputs a browser element like `<input />`, React will set that ref’s `current` property to the corresponding DOM node (such as the actual `<input />` in the browser).
 However, if you try to put a ref on your own component, like `<MyInput />`, by default you will get `null`. . . .
 This happens because by default React does not let a component access the DOM nodes of other components.
 Not even for its own children!
 This is intentional.
 Refs are an escape hatch that should be used sparingly.
-Manually manipulating *another* component’s DOM nodes makes your code even more fragile." ([React](https://react.dev/learn/manipulating-the-dom-with-refs))
+Manually manipulating _another_ component’s DOM nodes makes your code even more fragile." ([React](https://react.dev/learn/manipulating-the-dom-with-refs))
 - "In design systems, it is a common pattern for low-level components like buttons, inputs, and so on, to forward their refs to their DOM nodes.
 On the other hand, high-level components like forms, lists, or page sections usually won’t expose their DOM nodes to avoid accidental dependencies on the DOM structure." ([React](https://react.dev/learn/manipulating-the-dom-with-refs))
 - > components that want to expose their DOM nodes have to opt in to that behavior.
 A component can specify that it “forwards” its ref to one of its children . . . can use the `forwardRef` API . . .
+  >
   > ```jsx
-  > import { forwardRef, useRef } from 'react';
+  > import { forwardRef, useRef } from "react";
   >
   > const MyInput = forwardRef((props, ref) => {
   >   return <input {...props} ref={ref} />;